 If you read a book or an article littered with spelling errors, what would your first thought be — unprofessional?
 Incompetent?

 If your CV is anything other than immaculate, recruiters are likely to have similar thoughts.

 Therefore, read your CV aloud to help identify grammatical and lexical errors and awkward phrasings.
-You might also pass your CV to a family member or friend to sense check your changes.
+You might also pass your CV to a family member or a friend to sense check your changes.
 Or better yet, request a free CV review from a professional CV writer.